ArielKatzir/Yolo_Algorithm/README.md

 # Yolo_Algorithm
 Experimenting and exploring the use of the yolo algorithm when detecting objects.

-To use the YOLO algorithm with opencv 3 files should to be downloaded:
+To use the YOLOv3 algorithm with opencv, 3 files should to be downloaded:

 The first 2: